 There are a few home remedies for genital itching and burning that you can try.
 These might temporarily relieve any annoying itching and reduce inflammation, but as always, it’s a good idea to check with your healthcare provider before trying any of them.

 You might feel itchy down there for a myriad of reasons.
-Vaginal infections like cytolytic vaginosis, yeast infections, chronic skin conditions, and STIs cause burning and itching in and around your vagina.
+Infections like cytolytic vaginosis, yeast infections, chronic skin conditions, allergic reactions, and STIs cause burning and itching in and around your vagina.
 Sometimes, it's down to something entirely harmless, like razor burn or not using enough lube during sex.
 Contact your healthcare provider for proper diagnosis and treatment if you're experiencing any vaginal or vulvar itching.

 Why does my pubic area itch at night?